orangeloop/sagas/README.md

 involve our `PaymentsRepository` and our `OrdersRepository`, and must fail or succeed together.
 If an exception occurs while updating the order status in the database, we would need to rollback any changes we made to the payment status as well.

-In this example, we assume our business process executes in the same process (e.g. Web Request), and that the operations which must all succeed or fail together involve the database.
-The traditional way to handle this is to wrap our queries in an `IDbTransaction`, and rollback the transaction if there is an exception.
+In this example, we assume our business process executes in the same application domain (e.g. Web Request), and that the operations which must all succeed or fail together involve the database.
+The traditional way to handle this is to wrap our queries in an `IDbTransaction`, and rollback the transaction if there's an exception.
 The challenge with using the `IDbTransaction` directly is that our Order related query and our Payment related query must be grouped together.
 This doesn't work when using the Repository Pattern, and injecting repositories into our services.